Linhua-Sun/p4-phylogenetics/INSTALL.rst

 script to your ``PATH``.
 Similar to adjusting the ``PYTHONPATH`` above, you can add a line like this to your  ``~/.profile`` or ``~/.bash_profile``::

-  export PATH=$PATH:$HOME/src/P4svn/bin
+  export PATH=$PATH:$HOME/src/P4Hg/bin

-depending on where your P4svn directory is, and what it is called.
+depending on where your P4 hg directory is, and what it is called.

 To build the ``pf`` module, say::

    python setup.py build_ext -i

+It might actually work.
+If it doesn't, note the error messages that flew by.
+The earliest error message is usually a clue.

 Installing the html docs
 ========================